shapeblue/hackerbook/2-dev.md

     max_connections=1000
     log-bin=mysql-bin
     binlog-format = 'ROW'
+    # add the following for MySQL 8.x
+    default-authentication-plugin=mysql_native_password

 Tip: ensure that your mysql server only listens on `127.0.0.1` and reset the mysql root password to blank to get CloudStack db-deployment using `mvn` work